mothur/mothur.github.io/_wiki/mothur_v.1.15.0.md

 ---
-title: 'Mothur v.1.15.0'
+title: 'mothur v.1.15.0'
 redirect_from: '/wiki/Mothur_v.1.15.0.html'
 ---
 We are happy to announce the release of [Mothur v.1.15.0](Mothur_v.1.15.0) in honor of Bret Favre finally ending his consecutive game streak (and hopefully his career).
 Although impressive, he really should have hung up the shoulder pads back when we were postdocs.
-Regardless, mothur isn\'t going anywhere.
+Regardless, mothur isn't going anywhere.

 Our latest release includes a number of exciting new commands to help with data processing and analysis.
-First, a number of people have asked for the \"classic\" form of the clustering algorithms that was originally implemented in DOTUR; this has been implemented as the [cluster.classic](cluster.classic) command.
-Second, we have also created the [catchall](catchall) command that wraps John Bunge\'s CatchAll program for using parametric models to estimate community richness.
+First, a number of people have asked for the "classic" form of the clustering algorithms that was originally implemented in DOTUR; this has been implemented as the [cluster.classic](cluster.classic) command.
+Second, we have also created the [catchall](catchall) command that wraps John Bunge's CatchAll program for using parametric models to estimate community richness.
 Third, methods for performing indicator analyses have been on our radar for awhile and we are happy to finally add [indicator](indicator) to the stable of mothur commands.